Steve McNeil: Career

 Following a degree in Business Management and various jobs in fitness franchises close to his home of Milton Keynes, Steve trained as an actor at the ALRA Theatre School; it was his acting credentials that first exposed him to comedy by responding to an acting call for a 'white, middle-class man' and joining Brendon Burns' Perrier Award-winning 2007 show So I Suppose This Is Offensive Now? which he had originally taken up merely to subsidise being at the Edinburgh Fringe.
 This connected him with directors Matt Holt & Rohan Acharya, and under their guidance Steve began to explore comedy more.
 Steve pulled together comedy troupe of 15 friends who trained together.
 Over time the group gradually thinned in numbers leaving himself and fellow actor/comedian Sam Pamphilon as a sketch comedy double act.

 In 2009 McNeil & Pamphilon started writing sketch comedy together and later that year won the 10th Anniversary London Sitcom Trials with End to End, which brought them onto the BBC's radar and they subsequently wrote for a number of projects that were never released including Funny Plus One and For The Win.
 McNeil & Pamphilon placed in the semi-finals of 2010's So You Think You're Funny and 2011's Amused Moose Laughter Awards, placing in their Top 10 Fringe Shows.

 During this time Steve continued acting; he features in 2009 ITV drama Stockwell, stood in for Rik Mayall in a production of Michael Frayn's Balmoral and following this was personally asked by Frayn to perform in a world premiere of a Chekov translation.
 He also joined MTV prank show Flash Prank as a regular cast member fooling members of the public.

-Steve during an interview for MCM Comic Con in 2016.

 In 2013, struggling to put a show together for the Edinburgh Fringe, McNeil (a lover of video-games) & Sam Pamphilon decided to create a show where comedians played video-games for entertainment:

 I'd got a Nintendo Wii, and there was quite a lot of good retro stuff on that, so we figured if we plugged that in with a big screen and got our mates like Josh Widdicombe and Nish Kumar drunk and got them to swear at each other while they played Mario Kart, we figured we could charge drunk Scottish people 10 quid a go to watch it.
 Tediously, it became far more successful than the shows we'd spent years crafting as scripts.